 A New Day, A New Email Threat

-How Does Machine Learning in Cybersecurity Work?
+How Does Machine Learning Strengthen Cybersecurity Defenses?

 - “From” field, or Sender Display Name